Adithya-Vedula/MATHTECHMARVELS/README.md

 Overall, this script serves as a valuable tool for traders, analysts, and anyone involved in options trading who seeks to reduce calculation complexities and obtain quick and reliable option prices for decision-making purposes.

-Same with MACD,it includes painstaking calculations which can be easily automated.
+Same with RSI,it includes painstaking calculations which can be easily automated.

+I have also uploaded the Black Scholes paper if anyone is interested in the derivation.

 LOTS OF LOVE
 VVADITHYA :)))